qamarypham/playwright-assignment-mary/README.md

-# Playwright Automation Assignment – DemoBlaze - Tech99
+# Playwright Automation Assignment – Mary

 ## 📌 Overview
 This project is an **end-to-end automation testing demo** built with **Playwright (TypeScript)** for the website: